matbesancon/hugo-site/content/post/2019-01-24-entrepreneurial-state-review.markdown

 ## Changing the narrative

-Main point and argument of the book is brilliant: re-trace the facts about the development of some technologies, companies, industries to challenge the established, implicit or explicit narrative.
-In that case, the narrative is the sacred effect of the market for building today's greatest achievements.
+The main point and argument of the book is brilliant: re-trace the facts about the development of some technologies, companies, industries to challenge the established, implicit or explicit narrative about the state's role.
+In that case, the narrative is the sacred effect of the market and individual entrepreneurs for building today's greatest achievements.

 ## The unexpected HR argument